vanam/speech-search/README.md

 #### Watson Service

-Application also needs small service in order to work, which is responsible for ..
-TODO Michal .. and is located in server folder.
+Application also needs small service in order to work, which is responsible for obtaining IBM Watson Authentication token and is located in server folder.